Yoga & Guns : Should We Shoot?

 They scare me because they have the capacity to control people by fear.

-A few years ago while driving on a 3 lane highway in South Africa, I stopped at the traffic lights.
+A few years ago, while driving on a three-lane highway in South Africa, I stopped at the traffic lights.

-I had a Garmin GPS system in my hand.
+I had a Garmin GPS in my hand.

-As I stopped at the lights, totally surrounded by traffic, 5 men ran up behind the car on the drivers side.
+As I stopped at the lights, surrounded by traffic, five men ran up behind the car on the drivers’ side.

-The window of the vehicle was slightly open, just enough for one of the men to grab the keys of the vehicle.
+The vehicle window was slightly open, just enough for one of the men to grab the vehicle’s keys.